 percent permanently disabled.
 In April 1999, Icon recalled the gliders

 in cooperation with CPSC

-The full story is on the
+The full story was once on the

 We have more on penalties CPSC has exacted on our CPSC Jail Page.